VamsiPydipati/Automatic-Text-Summarization/README.md

-To Design a useinterface for automatic Text summarization.
+To Design a user interface for automatic Text summarization.
 Reqirements Libraries:
 1.Flask
 2.spacy